CPPM Procedure Chapter I: Tangible Capital Assets

 Recreation Areas Dams and Water Management Systems

 |Betterments and replacements||Same as associated asset class||Same as associated asset class|

 |Work-In-Progress (WIP), constructed or developed and not yet in use and/or substantially complete (97%)||No amortization taken until WIP transferred to asset||Same as associated asset class|

 * 1 – Land was initially being treated as a discrete asset class and was brought into the Public Accounts for 95/96 on a partial basis.
 It was then reversed for the 96/97 Public Accounts, as it did not represent an accurate estimate of the complete land class.
 Land is now capitalized when the related asset category is capitalized.
 Please contact Financial Reporting and Advisory Services, OCG for guidance.

-Buildings – (threshold equal to or greater than $50,000) - from tool sheds to office buildings and consideration to their building types (concrete, wood frame, temporary), as well as more complex structures, such as fish hatcheries, greenhouses, highway and campsite rest rooms, toll-booths and forest lookout towers, major replacements and upgrades, building renewals, and energy projects where primary purpose and justification is for energy savings or carbon reduction), whether purchased or constructed.
+Buildings – (threshold equal to or greater than $50,000) - from tool sheds to office buildings and consideration to their building types (concrete, wood frame, temporary), as well as more complex structures, such as fish hatcheries, greenhouses, highway and campsite rest rooms, toll-booths, forest lookout towers, major replacements and upgrades, building renewals, and energy projects where primary purpose and justification is for energy savings or carbon reduction), whether purchased or constructed.
 See details on what a building includes (PDF).